-Admittedly, however, although LE may be easier to read and validate than other computer languages, at this stage in its development it is not necessarily easier to write.
-The skills taught in schools today for writing imperative programs can interfere with the skills needed for writing logic programs.
-Moreover, logic and natural language writing skills, which would help with writing Logical English, have virtually no place in the educational curriculum.
-It would be ironic if, one day, the situation becomes reversed, and some kind of Logical English is taught as a computer language for children [Kowalski, 1982], helping to introduce children to logic and writing skills through the back door.
+In any case, whether the translation from a legal English text to its LE representation is performed purely manually or with the aid of NLP tools, at this stage of development, the translation process is undoubtedly challenging.
+Moreover, the skills taught in schools today for writing imperative programs can interfere with the skills needed for writing logic programs.
+The logic and natural language writing skills, which would help with writing Logical English, have virtually no place in the educational curriculum.
+It would be ironic if, one day, the situation becomes reversed, and some kind of Logical English is taught as a computer language for children (Kowalski 1982), helping to introduce children to logic and writing skills through the back door.

-Acknowledgements

-The first author is grateful to D2LT for the initial support for this work.
-Many thanks also to Miguel Calejo, Stuart Camplin, Jeffrey Golden, Robert Peat and Luis Pereira for comments on an earlier draft of the paper.
-Special thanks to Rolf Schwitter for detailed comments on an intermediate draft, which led us to revise the paper significantly.
+Acknowledgements The first author is grateful to D2LT for the initial support for this work.
+Many thanks also to Miguel Calejo, Stuart Camplin, Norbert Fuchs, Jeffrey Golden, Robert Peat and Luis Pereira for comments on an earlier draft of the paper.
+Special thanks to Christopher Clack, Jacinto Davila and Rolf Schwitter for their detailed comments, which led to more extensive revisions of the paper.